-Warner Music Group posted $1.37 billion in revenue for its fiscal fourth quarter ended Sept.
+Warner Music posted $1.37 billion in revenue for its fiscal fourth quarter ended Sept.
 30, the company announced today (Nov.
 15).
-That represents a 22% revenue growth over the same period last year, a time frame hit hard by the pandemic, and was fueled by 22% growth in recorded music that pushed the segment’s revenues to $1.17 billion.
+That represents a 22% revenue growth over the same period last year, a time frame largely impacted by the pandemic, and was fueled by 22% growth in recorded music that pushed that segment’s revenues to $1.17 billion alone.

 Looking closely at publishing, Warner Chappell Music grew a whopping 21.3% to $205 million from $169 million the same quarter last year.
 Breaking down publishing revenue, digital generated $120 million, up 20% from $100 million from the same period last year.
 With Hollywood back in the swing of things, synchronization revenues increased to $39 million from $27 million in Q4 of 2021.
 Mechanical increased to $13 million from $10, thanks to wider business recovery and an increase in physical sales.
 As a percentage of revenue, digital decreased slightly to 58.5% of total publishing revenue versus 59.2% in the prior-year quarter.